How to Build Strong Business Habits

 #7 Develop Keystone Habits

 Going along with diversifying habits you’ll also want to look into developing keystone habits.
 Keystone habits are habits that influence multiple areas of your life.
 Reading is a good example of a keystone habit.
-Reading is a learning habit that is feeding new ideas that could be implemented into different areas of your life.
+Reading is a learning habit that feeds new ideas that could be implemented in different areas of your life.

 So what are a few keystone habits…

 • Exercise.
-Exercising is a great way to increase your bodies energy level which in turn will lead to better lifestyle.
+Exercising is a great way to increase your body’s energy level which in turn will lead to a better lifestyle.

 • Reading.
 Reading will lead to more ideas that could help you improve a number if different areas of your lifestyle.